 - Stephanie firmly supports a two-state solution with a strong, secure state of Israel alongside a future Palestinian state.

-As a member of the House Armed Services Committee and as a former national security specialist in the Office of the Secretary of Defense, Stephanie understands how we can both expand the military partnership that keeps our countries safer while deepening the less visible foundations of a relationship based on a common worldview through regular high-level engagements and strategic planning.
+As a former national security specialist in the Office of the Secretary of Defense, Stephanie understands how we can both expand the military partnership that keeps our countries safer while deepening the less visible foundations of a relationship based on a common worldview through regular high-level engagements and strategic planning.
 As a Member of Congress, Stephanie maintains an open-door policy with community leaders as she engages on these critical issues.

 Stephanie is working in Congress to preserve Israel’s qualitative military edge (QME) by ensuring that the Israel Defense Forces (IDF) have the tools they need to deter and defend Israel against the full spectrum of traditional and unconventional threats.
 Israel, like all countries, has the right to self-defense and must remain prepared to defend itself by itself.
 In fact, provisions of a bill Murphy introduced, Deterring and Defeating Rocket and Missile Threats to Israel Act, became law and now allows additional funds outside the current $500 million a year to go to Israel to defend itself against missile attacks.
 She will continue to promote continued support for Israeli missile defense while exploring opportunities to expand security cooperation in other complex domains like counter-tunneling and cyberspace.
 In addition to defending Israel on the battlefield, she opposes and has called out anti-Israeli bias and double standards in the United Nations and other international institutions.